Myashka/Myashka/README.md

 ### Hi there 👋, my name is Alexey
 ##### I am  NLP ML Engineer from Saint-Petersburg.
 Currently studying and working in ITMO University.
-I'm interested in neural networks and yummy raf :)
+I'm interested in neural networks and yummy coffee in front of my MacBook at Starucks :)

 Skills: NLP / Python / PyTorch / SciPy / Sklearn / SQL / RL / CV